Symphony No. 7 (Prokofiev): Recordings

 Samuil Samosud conducted the premiere performance (Trade Union Hall of Columns, Moscow, All-Union Radio Orchestra, 11 October 1952); he recorded it with the same orchestra, using the original slow ending, in 1953 (reissued in 1957 as "Moscow Radio-TV Orchestra".)
-The first recording with the new assertive ending was by Eugene Ormandy and the Philadelphia Orchestra, from sessions on 26 April 1953.
+The first recording with the new ending was by Eugene Ormandy and the Philadelphia Orchestra, from sessions on 26 April 1953.
 Nikolai Malko and the Philharmonia Orchestra were the first to record the music in stereo, in 1955.